Andree T. Ward

 Martina is a graduate of the Rudolf Steiner Schule Bochum, Germany where she attended K-13.
 She studied art and English at Ruhr University Bochum and Emerson College in England, and holds a four-year full-time Waldorf Teaching Diploma from the Institute of Waldorf Pedagogy in Witten-Annen, Germany with a specialization in high school art teaching and art history.
 She moved to Eugene, Oregon with her family where she was artist-in-residence with the Lane County Council on the Arts, and was on the founding faculty of Waldorf Teacher Education Eugene.
 Since moving to the Hudson Valley, she has been teaching in the middle and high school at Hawthorne Valley Waldorf School for two decades, and at the Alkion Center for Adult Education since 2003.
 She is an internationally published children’s book illustrator, was founding member of Gallery 345 in Hudson, has exhibited her artwork in numerous venues throughout New York and Massachusetts including Sculpture Now at the Mount in Lenox, MA, Flying Horse Sculpture Show, Hamilton, MA, Diana Felber Gallery, LaMama LaGalleria NYC, Center Point Gallery, NYC and many more.
 She is the recipient of grants and prizes.
 She lives in Ghent, NY where she maintains her studio.
 To view her work and full resume please visit her website.

 Patrick is an educator and practicing artist.
-In addition to university studies in his home state of Michigan, he studied and taught sculpture at Emerson College from 1977-81 under A. John Wilkes.
-He has taught students at the lower, middle, high school, and adult levels since 1978 in clay sculpture, ceramics, wood and stone carving, drawing, history of art and architecture, philosophy, anthroposophy, and Waldorf pedagogy.
+In addition to university studies in his home state of Michigan, he studied and assistant taught sculpture at Emerson College from 1977-81.
+He has taught at the lower, middle, high school, and adult levels since 1978 in clay sculpture, wood and stone carving, drawing, history of art and architecture, philosophy, anthroposophy, and Waldorf pedagogy.
 His artwork has been exhibited, commissioned, or installed in New York, Massachusetts, California, Michigan, England, and Sweden.
 Patrick works out of his home-based “Calyx Studio” in Ghent, NY.
 Click here to view his work.

-While continuing to teach guest blocks and mentor teachers in North American Waldorf schools, during his 22 years of full time work at Hawthorne Valley School he taught main lessons in the high school, specialist art blocks across the grades, and engaged in various aspects of school governance and administration, including High School Chair [12 years], Faculty Chair, and the Board of Trustees.
-Patrick has taught adult courses in numerous Waldorf Teacher Education programs, is a founding and active core faculty member of the Hawthorne Valley Alkion Center, and is an adjunct instructor each summer at both Antioch University, New England and the Center for Anthroposophy in Wilton, New Hampshire.
+While continuing to teach guest blocks and mentor teachers in other North American Waldorf schools, during his many years at Hawthorne Valley he has taught main lessons in the high school, specialist art blocks across the grades, and engaged in various aspects of school governance and administration, including High School Chair [12 years], Faculty Chair, and the Board of Trustees.
+Patrick has taught adult courses in numerous Waldorf Teacher Education programs, is a founding and active core faculty member of the Alkion Center, and is an adjunct instructor each summer at both Antioch University, New England and the Center for Anthroposophy in Wilton, New Hampshire.